VICKY-0017/Child_detection_ML_model/README.md

-For this project The dataset UTKface from kaggle has been used link for the dataset : https://www.kaggle.com/datasets/jangedoo/utkface-new
+For this project The dataset UTKface from kaggle has been used.

+link for the dataset : https://www.kaggle.com/datasets/jangedoo/utkface-new